Safeguarding Data: 10 Critical Steps for Mail Service Providers (MSPs) and Marketing Agencies

 A fundamental aspect of effective patch management involves keeping all software, applications, and operating systems up to date with the latest security patches.
 Regularly updating and applying security fixes is paramount to mitigating known vulnerabilities and staying ahead of emerging threats.
 Neglecting to apply patches in a timely manner can leave systems susceptible to exploitation, making them prime targets for cybercriminals seeking to exploit known weaknesses.

-5. Incident Response Plan
+5. Why you Need an Incident Response Plan?

 Business Continuity Plan (BCP) is a critical foundation for organizational resilience.
 It’s imperative to annually review and update the plan to reflect evolving risks and business needs.
 This precautionary approach ensures that the BCP remains aligned with current conditions and remains effective in times of crisis.